-There is a derivative financial liability at June 30, 2014 amounting to \$ 296,000 which arose as a result of the exercise price of warrants issued during 2014 being denominated in a currency other than the functional currency, resulting in these warrants being considered a derivative financial liability.
+There is a derivative financial liability at September 30, 2014 amounting to \$ 429,000 which arose as a result of the exercise price of warrants issued during 2014 being denominated in a currency other than the functional currency, resulting in these warrants being considered a derivative financial liability.
+See Note 11(c) of the September 30, 2014 condensed interim consolidated financial statements.

 The Company does not have any other off-balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on its financial performance or financial condition, including without limitation, such considerations as liquidity, capital expenditures and capital resources that would be considered material to investors.